Key takeaways from Donald Trump’s meeting with Canada’s PM Mark Carney

 “We are the largest client of the United States in the totality of all the goods.
 So we are the largest client in the United States,” he said.
 “Fifty percent of a car that comes from Canada is American.
 That’s not like anywhere else in the world.”

-Both leaders agreed that the current US-Mexico-Canada free trade agreement, known as the USMCA, needed to be renegotiated.
+Both leaders agreed that the current United States-Mexico-Canada Agreement (USMCA) needed to be renegotiated.
 Canada has accused Trump of violating the free-trade agreement, which was signed under the US president’s first term in 2019.

 “ The USMCA is great for all countries,” Trump said during Tuesday’s Oval Office meeting.
 But he added that the deal was a “transitional step” and that it would “get renegotiated very shortly”.